danjohnson3141/Jekyll-Test/GET-&#47;group_requests&#47;users&#47;:group_id.md

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+Returns a list of all the group requests for **one** group.
+Should not return any users who are members of the group.

 =
 #### Authentication

-Declare what authentications are required

-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 #### Parameters